T2 Corporation – Income Tax Guide – Before you start

 Information return RC312, Reportable Transaction Information Return, must be filed on or before June 30 of the calendar year following the calendar year in which the transaction first became a reportable transaction for the person.

 If the RC312 is not filed as and when required, the reassessment period will be extended by three years after the date, if any, that the information return will have been filed.
-A waiver in respect of this extended reassessment period may be filed with the CRA within this additional three year period.
-The scope of an assessment, reassessment, or additional assessment during the extended reassessment period in respect of a taxpayer’s tax year is limited to the extent that it can reasonably be regarded as relating to the deduction, claim, or tax benefit.
+A waiver for this extended reassessment period may be filed with the CRA within this additional three year period.
+The scope of an assessment, reassessment, or additional assessment during the extended reassessment period for a taxpayer’s tax year is limited to the extent that it can reasonably be regarded as relating to the deduction, claim, or tax benefit.

 Failure to report could result in suspension of the tax benefit and/or a penalty for failure to report.